 Learn What Kills Fleas in Carpet Naturally

-If you find white worms in your cat’s faeces, it’s very likely that it got infected with Dipylidium tapeworms after it accidentally ate a cat flea larva.
-The white pieces you see are, unfortunately, only segments of the parasites which require medication to be fully treated.
+If you find white worms in your cat’s faeces, it likely got infected with Dipylidium tapeworms after accidentally eating a cat flea larva.
+The white pieces you see are, unfortunately, only segments of the parasites that need to be treated with medication.

-The most common reason for pale gums in cats is anemia.
-Fleas feed on your cat’s blood and, therefore, could cause low blood pressure and a decreased blood flow to the cat’s organs – thus leading to anemia and pale gums.
+The most common reason for pale gums in cats is anaemia.
+Fleas feed on your cat’s blood and, therefore, could cause low blood pressure and a decreased blood flow to the cat’s organs – thus leading to anaemia and pale gums.
 In fact, the colour of your kitten’s gums can tell you a lot about its health state and should be paid close attention to.

 Read more: How do I know if my dog has fleas?